Polidea/RxBluetoothKit/README.md

 Also, thanks to queueing, if it's not subset - it'll be queued until scan A will be stopped.

 #### Error bubbling
 Library supports **complex** Bluetooth error handling functionalities.
 Errors from Bluetooth delegate methods are propagated into all of the API calls.
-So for example - if during services discovery bluetooth state changes to `.PoweredOff`, proper error containing this information will be propagated into `discoverServices` call.
+So for example - if during services discovery bluetooth state changes to `.poweredOff`, proper error containing this information will be propagated into `discoverServices` call.

 ## Requirements
 - iOS 8.0+